Pegasust/dotfiles/README.md

 ([`init.lua`](./native_configs/neovim/init.lua), [`sshconfig`](./native_configs/ssh/config),...)
 to be idempotent for Nix and non-Nix targets.

+## Bleed-first development

+NOTE: this is extremely bleeding edge with many different branches that are probably stale.
+This is because I'm breaking all the time and wanted my `master` branch to be simply "minimally" available, regardless of what features I implemented later on.

+Currently, `master` is probably not as stable as we all want it to be.

+`bleed` was created as I moved onto using [`gh:divnix/std`](https://github.com/divnix/std) which introduced more explorations to make it backward compatible

+`lean` was created in the process of merging `bleed` back onto `master`.
+Couple of my infra on Linode are spun down due to Akamai's increased cost, so I try to keep everything lean, while having an available branch (`bleed`) to look back to if I need to do anything fancy. `lean` here means it's minimal to the best of its ability by having only functional code.

 ## Nix

 Monorepo that contains my commonly used personal environments.